-From: Personal Information redacted by the USI >
+From: Haynes, Mark <

-Sent: 31 August 2016 09:34
+Sent: 31 August 2016 09:34 To: Corrigan, Martina

-То: Corrigan, Martina

 Subject: Fw: Patient 93

 Attachments: aob 050516.pdf

-Importance: High

 Ignore the hcn but the story here is raised PSA referred by GP on 4th may.
 GP referral as routine.
 Not returned from triage so on wl as routine.
 If had been triaged would have been RF upgrade (PSA 34 and 30 on repeat).
 Saw Mr Weir for leg pain and CT showed metastatic disease from prostate primary.
 Referred to us and seen yesterday.
 As a result of no triage delay in treatment of 3.5 months.
 Wouldn't change outcome.